 Speculations are many, but Valve would likely look to improve the rank-up system.
 So, besides the big changes to the tick rate, anti-cheat, and skin market, my small wish is to see my rank progress in Counter-Strike 2.

 The Source 2 port is still shrouded in secrecy, but if you’re as excited as I am, here’s everything you need to know about the potential Counter-Strike 2 release date.
-We also have a list some other awesome multiplayer games if you need something to whet your whistle in the meantime.
+Ahead of then, here’s what you need to know about CS2 skins, CS2 ranks, and the best CS2 settings.
+We also have a list of some other awesome multiplayer games if you need something to whet your whistle in the meantime.